Meet Our Team

 The WWGS Team

-Katie Chapple
+Dr. Katie Chapple

 Director

-Katie has twice been awarded the John Coolahan Research Support Framework bursary, from the Teaching Council of Ireland where research focused firstly on amplifying student voices and secondly on teacher’s engagement with CPD.
-Katie was awarded a Departmental Assistantship in 2021-2022 and worked in administration, lecturing and tutoring with the Educational Psychology, Inclusive and Special Education Department in Mary Immaculate College, Limerick.
+Katie was an English and Geography Post-Primary teacher for over 20 years.
+She has also worked as a consultant and student facilitator with UNICEF, MIC, and the Department of Education.
+She holds a Postgraduate Diploma in Education Leadership, Master of Education and a PhD in eliciting youth voices.
+Katie has twice been awarded the John Coolahan Research Support Framework bursary, from the Teaching Council of Ireland researching teaching a learning in post-primary.
+Katie has also worked as a lecturer in the Educational Psychology, Inclusive and Special Education Department in Mary Immaculate College, Limerick.
 In 2022-2023, Katie received the Mary Immaculate College Doctoral Award as recognition for her work and scholarship.

 Katie is a member of the Research Engagement Group (REG), a Teaching Council group which works to facilitate teachers in accessing and engaging with research.
 Katie also hosts a Student Voice Community of Practice in Limerick Education Centre for practitioners interested in amplifying the voices of young people in education settings.
 As a teacher, Katie was involved in Concern Debating (Adjudicator and Mentor), YSI, Greenschools, Poetry Aloud, Dáil100, TedEd and The Hope Foundation.